If everything is known about a SQL statement when the application is compiled, the statement is known as a static SQL statement.

 Finally, the cursor is closed using the CLOSE statement:

-CLOSE C1
+EXEC SQL CLOSE C1 END-EXEC

 For a full discussion of the CLOSE statement, see the chapter Cursors.